Tommy Page’s Death Mourned By Many Including New Kids On The Block

 After graduating from NYU, Page worked for Warner Bros./Reprise Records as an A&R executive and vice president of top 40 promotions.
 There, Page collaborated with famous musicians such as Michael Buble, Josh Groban, Green Day, David Foster and Alanis Morissette.

-But Page will always be known for his hit song “I’ll Be Your Everything,” which he co-wrote with New Kids on the Block members Jordan Knight and Danny Wood.
+However, Page will always be known for his hit song “I’ll Be Your Everything,” which he co-wrote with New Kids on the Block members Jordan Knight and Danny Wood.

 Page’s single became number one on the U.S. Billboard Hot 100 chart in April 1990, but despite the success of “I’ll Be Your Everything” the late musician had a hard time finding success in his other songs.
 Eventually, Page’s chart-topping song became a one-hit wonder.